About the Kentucky Peace Officers' Association, Inc.

 If you wish to join the KPOA, you may submit a membership application.

 Membership dues are $30.00 annually.
 Payments are due by July 1st of

 each year.
 The KPOA is committed to promoting the exchange of ideas, information

 and experience among the police officers of this state, and relies on its

 members to reach this goal.

-KPOA Membership Application
+electronic KPOA Membership Application form

 Early in its history, the KPOA initiated the first organized training for peace officers at locations around the state.
 Classes were taught by qualified members at no charge to individuals, their departments or agencies.
 The association worked for many years for passage of mandated training for all sworn peace officers in the state and for the Sheriff's Succession Amendment, as well as being active in other legislative matters.
 The president of KPOA or his designee is a member of the Kentucky Law Enforcement Council (KLEC) as provided by Kentucky Revised Statute.